EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

-# Liquid Ajax Cart — for Shopify
+# Liquid Ajax Cart — AJAX cart for Shopify

-Liquid Ajax Cart — a Javascript library that lets you build an AJAX cart using Liquid templates:
+Liquid Ajax Cart — a Javascript library that lets you build an AJAX cart using Liquid templates.

+No Javascript code needed.

 ##### 1. Create a liquid section for an AJAX cart with a `data-ajax-cart-section` container